shift0x/vwap-dynamic-fee-hook/README.md

 6. More fees = more cake burned

 # Running the application
 The main entry point for the application is the nodejs app which pulls matching swap transaction logs from uniswap-v3 like pools for configured pools and chains.
-These logs are then submitted to the prover, which aggregated transaction volumes and generates a proof to submit to brevis.
+These logs are then submitted to the prover, which aggregates base and quote token transaction volumes and generates a proof to submit to brevis.
 Once submitted, brevis will call the configured smart contract to persist base and quote swap volumes on the destination chain.

 To setup this flow, follow the steps below:

 ## 1. Deploy the hook contract
-The hook smart contract registers an onBeforeSwap and onAfterInitalize hook methods in order to process dynamic transaction fees.
-To deploy the hook, setup the account in `contracts/hardhat.config.js` then run the following command from `/contracts`
+To deploy the hook, setup the deployer account in `contracts/hardhat.config.js` then run the following command from `/contracts`

 ``` shell
 npx hardhat run ./scripts/deployVwapDynamicFeeHook.js --network sepolia
 ```

+The hook smart contract registers an onBeforeSwap and onAfterInitalize hook methods in order to process dynamic transaction fees.

 ### onAfterInitalize
 In this method, the hook registers the newly created pool with the hook and creates a new `BrevisVwapRateProvider` contract to processes brevis proofs and compute vwaps when requested.